idvorkin/idvorkin.github.io/_td/advertising.md

 ### How much should a brand spend Customer Acquisition Cost (CAC) and Customer Life Time Value (CLTV)

 Once a customer is subscribed to something, they likely won't switch.
-This means you can compute the CLTV of a customer and so long as the CAC < CLTV, it's worth spending.
+This means you can compute the CLTV of a customer and so long as the CAC is greater then CLTV, it's worth spending.

 ### How much do companies spend